THERE are quick-fix solutions to the current crisis in prison capacity (the prospect of not enough prison beds to meet

 Some straight forward legislative changes will result in less prisoners held on remand (pending trial and sentencing), and more low-risk prisoners released earlier.

-Our suggestions as to how this could be done are below – but ‘there is usually more than one way to skin a cat’.
+Our suggestions as to how this could be done are below – although ‘there is usually more than one way to skin a cat’.
 The important thing is that the Government investigates these or other short-term solutions to the crisis before trying to implement any long term solutions.

 Suggested Quick Fix Strategies

 The Labour-led Government has set itself a goal to reduce the prison population by 30% in 15 years.
 Long term solutions, especially if they take 15 years to kick in, will not avoid the need for increased capacity in the immediate future.

 Given that the Government has indicated it doesn’t want to build a new prison, and that Corrections is facing a crisis in capacity, decisive action is required to cut the muster now – in the next six months.
 This campaign proposes four strategies which will make an immediate difference.

 1) Reverse the effects of the Bail Amendment Act 2013 to cut the number of prisoners on remand